nick-nikzad/CLIP/README.md

   <img src="readme_imgs/memory-time.png" alt="(b) Memory footprint over time" width="45%">
 </p>

-## Q2 (b): Scaling up
-Considering the current configuration (code and hardware), the estimated processing durations (in days) for handling 100 million image-text pairs with and without batch processing are as follows:

-#### With batch processing (batch 10, image size: 800x800)
-$$
-\frac{100,000,000 \times 0.06}{60 \times 60 \times 24} = 69.44
-$$
-#### Without batch processing
-$$
-\frac{100,000,000 \times 0.1}{60 \times 60 \times 24} = 115.74
-$$

-To scale up the code for processing approximately ~100 million text-image pairs, the following improvements can be considered:
-1. **Batch processing**: Simultaneously processing multiple image-text pairs in batches can significantly enhance the overall processing speed and reduce the overhead associated with individual predictions.
-For batch processing, it's essential to resize all images in the batch to a consistent size before feeding them into the model.
-It may impact computed scores.
-2. **Parallelization/ Cloud computing**: Leveraging distributed processing across ample GPU clusters.
-HuggingFace's "Accelerate" library would be a fine tool for this purpose.
-3. **Quantization**: Explore quantization techniques to represent embeddings with fewer bits, further reducing computation and memory footprint.
-4. **Data Partitioning**: Split the dataset into smaller chunks and process them independently, then aggregate the results.

 ## Q3: Curate data for text-to-image model training
 We can use the CLIP metric to calculate the dissimilarity (1-similarity (scaled in [0,1]) ) between the provided input text and the generated image.
 The computed dissimilarity (error) can then be employed for training/fine-tuning a text-to-image model.
 Specifically, the following pipeline can be employed to supervise the training of a text-to-image model (e.g., stable diffusion):